holochain/bootstrap/README.md

 The `random` endpoint _does_ enforce that random agents are returned from the running service, so that a client cannot be tricked into selecting specific agents from the listings.
+This puts additional trust on CloudFlare (see below).

-Basically there will be a priviledged set of public keys that agents would be strongly encouraged to prioritise as available when joining a network.
+With any trust model, there will be some set of public keys that agents would be strongly encouraged to prioritise when joining a network.

-These public keys could only be set after some kind of elevated access challenge.
+These public keys would be set after some kind of elevated access challenge.
 For example:

 - Set directly in the CloudFlare interface by the account owner (developer)